-Program Total: 61 hours
+Program Total 61 - 62 Hours

-ASSOCIATE OF SCIENCE IN BUSINESS
+DEGREE PLAN ASSOCIATE OF SCIENCE IN BUSINESS

 The Associate of Science Degree in Business is designed for students preparing to transfer to a 4-year institution to obtain a baccalaureate degree in the field of business.
 This degree is accepted at most 4-year public universities in Arkansas upon completion of the entire degree.
 Students pursuing this degree should contact the university where they plan to transfer to obtain the baccalaureate degree(s) aligned with the AS in Business.